AMergy/intro2torchgeo/README.md

 This repository is the legacy project of the cohort #3 of the Mentorship Program W+iG (2022-2023).

-During our Mentorship journey, we realized the extent of the problem of having limited resource usage when training a model on Geospatial data.
+During our Mentorship journey, we discussed the challenge of limited resource usage when training a model on geospatial data.
 This can be a barrier when it comes to exploring the possibilities offered by data science and understanding different approaches.
-There are several ways to overcome this issue, and we wish to explore them collectively, in order to allow every WiG+ member wishing to familiarize themselves with deep learning to participate and use current tools to explore their ideas.
-Leveraging the Geospatial expertise of our community can significantly improve model performance, and we aim to make coding more accessible to enable everyone to apply their ideas.
+There are several ways to overcome this issue, and we wish to explore them collectively, in order to allow every member of the WiG+ community wishing to familiarize themselves with deep learning to participate and use current tools to explore their ideas.
+Leveraging the geospatial expertise of our community can significantly improve model performance, and we aim to make coding more accessible to enable everyone to apply their ideas.

 In the scope of this work, we implemented a transfer learning approach that can be used as a baseline for comparison.